agabor/docs/_includes/parse-server/usage.md

 # Usage

 Parse Server is meant to be mounted on an [Express](http://expressjs.com/) app.
 Express is a web framework for Node.js.
-The fastest way to get started is to clone the [Parse Server repo](https://github.com/parse-community/parse-server), which at its root contains a sample Express app with the Parse API mounted.
+The fastest way to get started is to clone the [Parse Server repo](https://github.com/parse-community/parse-server), which at its root contains a sample Express app with the MSG API mounted.

 The constructor returns an API object that conforms to an [Express Middleware](http://expressjs.com/en/api.html#app.use).
-This object provides the REST endpoints for a Parse app.
+This object provides the REST endpoints for a MSG app.
 Create an instance like so:

 ```js
 var api = new ParseServer({